strapi/strapi/docs/v3.x/concepts/queries.md

 ```

 **We strongly suggest to sanitize any strings before making queries to the DB**
-Never attempt to make a raw query with data coming straigh from the front-end.
+Never attempt to make a raw query with data coming straight from the front-end.

 :::